-That is why we have assembled a versatile team of more than thirty employees specializing in areas as diverse as welding, mechanics, hydraulics, sanding, electrical systems, carpentry, fibreglass working and painting.
+That is why we have assembled a versatile team of more than seventy employees specializing in areas as diverse as welding, mechanics, hydraulics, sanding, electrical systems, carpentry, fibreglass working and painting.

 Chantier Naval Forillon also offers a state-of-the-art computer-aided design service to develop the detailed plans you need for the construction or modification of your ship.

 Work with seasoned professionals!

 Chantier Naval Forillon |A history of maritime tradition

 Reaching out into the sea and far from the urban centres of Montréal, Quebec City and Trois-Rivières, the Gaspésie region has long been seen as a remote area.But if we look back a bit to the 17th, 18th and 19th centuries, when the main means of transportation was by boat on the rivers and seas, the Gaspésie was actually a busy commercial hub precisely because of its maritime character 1.